 Mica is a group of mineral dust that form distinct layers, often with a soft, flaky texture.
 Many industries use mica, such as for drywall, painting and plastic.

-In cosmetics, mica is in powdered and shimmery makeup products, creating a desirable sparkle and glow.
+In cosmetics, mica is in powdered and shimmery makeup products that create a desirable sparkle and glow.

-It naturally sparkles, giving the complexion a healthier glow, which is why beauty brands and consumers desire mica.
+It naturally sparkles and gives the complexion a healthier glow, which is why beauty brands and consumers desire mica.

-It is also in cream and powdered products to help ingredients blend, prevent clumping and create a smooth texture.
+It’s also in cream- and powder-based products to help ingredients blend, preventing clumping and creating a smooth texture.

 Based on up-to-date research, mica is non-toxic to human skin.

-Although there are safety concerns, the main reason people avoid mica is because of questionable ethics.
+Additionally, there are also safety concerns about extracting mica.
+The main reason people avoid mica is because of questionable ethics in extracting it.

-Mica mines are in countries like India and Madagascar and associated with child labor, illegal mining and other ethical conflicts.
+The most well-known mica mines are in India and Madagascar.
+Both are associated with child labor, illegal mining, and other ethical conflicts.

-As young as four years old, there are over 22 000 children working in the mines of Bihar and Jharkhand.
+Children as young as four years old have no choice but to work with their parents for financial support.
+There are over 22,000 children working in the mines in Bihar and Jharkhand.

 Mica Mining in India

-India won its independence from British rule in 1947.
-By then, the country had 700 mines with 20 000 adult workers.
+India won its independence from British rule in 1947, but by then, the country had 700 mines and 20,000 adult workers.

 The process of mica exportation fell when the USSR, a wealthy country that wanted mica, collapsed and brought a mica recession.